Form type, questions provides general data acquisition for things like:

 The questions form

-Once you have a suitable list, make a new form in the usual way, choosing the new form type questions (Fig 2).
+Make a new form in the usual way, choosing the new form type questions (Fig 2).

 Use the prompt given, or the settings icon, to choose the list where the form should save its respondents and their responses.
 You’ll also need to choose which contact type should be assigned for any new contact records that are created for respondents we don’t already know about (Fig 3: 1).